-Wild and Scenic Rivers System

-Public Law 90-542, of October 2, 1968, provides for the establishment of a system of rivers to be preserved as free-flowing streams accessible for public use and enjoyment.
+Wild and Scenic Rivers System Public Law 90-542, of October 2, 1968, provides for the establishment of a system of rivers to be preserved as free-flowing streams accessible for public use and enjoyment.
 Components of the system, or portions of component rivers, may be designated as wild, scenic, or recreational rivers.
 Rivers are classified according to the natural qualities they possess and the evidence, as viewed from the river, of man's presence in the area.
-Thus, in a wild river there is little evidence of man's presence, the river is free of impoundments (dams) and generally inaccessible except by trail.
+Thus, in a wild river there is little evidence of man's presence, the river is free of impoundments (dams), and it is generally inaccessible except by trail.
 A scenic river is one with relatively primitive shorelines, largely undeveloped, but accessible in places by road.
 A recreational river has more development, is accessible by road or railroad, and may have been dammed.
 Once a river area is designated a component of the Wild and Scenic Rivers System, the objective of the managing agency-local, state, or federal-is to preserve or enhance the qualities which qualified the river for inclusion within the system.
 Recreational use must be compatible with preservation.
 Rivers administered by the National Park Service are units of the National Park System.
 Those administered by the U.S. Fish and Wildlife Service are components of the National Wildlife Refuge System.
 State rivers and streams may become units of the Wild and Scenic Rivers System when established under state laws and developed with river management plans acceptable to the Secretary of the Interior.
 The Secretary may then designate the appropriate river area as a unit of the system.
 Federally managed components of the system are designated by Acts of Congress.
-Usually, Congress first requires, by law, a detailed study to determine the qualification of a river area for the system, then makes the decision based on the findings of the study.
+Usually, Congress first requires, by law, a detailed study to determine the qualification of a river area for the system and then makes the decision.
 Acreages of the wild rivers entirely within larger units of the National Park System are not stated separately.
-Acreages of wild rivers within the National Wildlife Refuge System in Alaska and several others are yet to be determined.
+Acreages of wild rivers within the National Wildlife Refuge System in Alaska and several others are undetermined.
+A note on organization: The first group of rivers, with addresses and brief descriptions, are those administered by the National Park Service.
+The second group, administered by a variety of federal, state, and local governments gives only the individual address to which you may write for further information.

-Saint Croix National Scenic Riverway

-Alagnak Wild River Katmai National Park and Preserve, P.O.
+Saint Croix National Scenic Riverway Rivers administered by the National Park Service Alagnak Wild River Katmai National Park and Preserve, P.O.
 Box 7 King Salmon, AK 99613 See Alagnak Wild River, Alaska, a unit of the National Park System.
 Alatna Wild River Gates of the Arctic National Park and Preserve P.O.
 Box 74680 Fairbanks, AK 99707 The stream lies wholly within Gates of the Arctic National Park and Preserve, Alaska, in the Central Brooks Range.
 Wildlife, scenery, and interesting geologic features abound in the river corridor.

-Authorized: Dec.
-2, 1980, Length: 83 miles.
+Authorized Dec.
+2, 1980.
+Length: 83 miles.